Purdue vs. Arizona College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 - Computer Predicted Total: 156.3

-Purdue has a 7-3-0 record against the spread this season compared to Arizona, who is 8-0-0 ATS.
-The Boilermakers have gone over the point total in seven games, while Wildcats games have gone over three times.
+Purdue has a 7-3-0 record against the spread so far this season compared to Arizona, who is 8-0-0 ATS.
+A total of seven out of the Boilermakers' games this season have hit the over, and three of the Wildcats' games have gone over.

 Bet on this or any college basketball matchup at BetMGM